 Maine Medical Center's Institutional Review Board (MMC IRB) is a standing committee responsible for protecting the rights and welfare of people who are subjects in research activities.
 The MMC HRPP program and policies sets forth the IRB's basic operational procedures.

-All research projects involving human subjects, regardless of the source of funding, require review and approval by the MMC IRB prior to implementation.
+All research projects involving human subjects, regardless of the source of funding, require review and approval by an IRB prior to implementation.
 It is the role of the MMC IRB or its designee to determine if research activity requires review, including those activities that may meet exemption criteria.

 In accordance with federal regulations 45 CFR 46 and 21 CFR 50 and 56, the IRB has the authority to approve, require modifications to, disapprove, terminate or suspend research at participating organizations.
 The purpose of the IRB is to assure, both in advance and by periodic review that appropriate steps are taken to protect the rights and welfare of humans participating as subjects in research.